kailash-manasarovar/statement/docs/timeline/2024/february.md

     It was deeply painful and their intentions were very clear: I would leave and never return.

-    So the first opportunity I got, I went to practice the piano, and I continued to go every day over the summer while the conservatory was open and I was in Denia.
+    So the first opportunity I got, I went to practice the piano, and I continued to go every day over the summer while the conservatory was open and I was in Dénia.
 They didn’t expect that at all.

     One of the first days I went back to practice after the end of term and my “crucifixion”, the piano teacher opened the door of the room I was in and looked in on me, just to say, you know, I got you … because he’s smart like that.